When you have a lot of projects and tasks it can be nice to separate what is currently actionable/relevant and what you want to do "later".

 Manually activating items

-To activate an item click on the edit icon to the right and then click the circle icon.
+To activate an item, click on the "Edit Settings" button and then click the circle icon.

 Activating items by removing labels